ndje-enge/Land-Values-Data-Analysis/README.md

 ## Author

-Project carried out as part of a data analysis on French land values.
+Project carried out as part of a data analysis on French land values school project.